 Tracing assets means conducting investigations that follow the assets in order to establish the paper trail and to prove the assets were unlawfully acquired.
 This requires “resources, expertise and … effective international cooperation”.
 The FATF recommends implementing strong legal frameworks, minimising structural impediments through coordination, communication and resourcing, streamlining procedures and addressing cultural issues.

 Money laundering disguises or mingles ill-gotten assets with legitimate funds or assets to hide their origin, which makes them all the more difficult to locate.
 This is enabled by certain financial centres, in which financial services providers (or “gatekeepers”) help conceal the proceeds of unlawful activities.

-The international Anti-Money Laundering (AML) framework includes due diligence measures for gatekeepers and institutions, including non-financial professions that might handle the proceeds of crime, e.g. law firms.
+The international Anti-Money Laundering (AML) framework includes due diligence requirements for gatekeepers and institutions, including non-financial professions that might handle the proceeds of crime, such as law firms.

-All these processes need constant updating to remain steps ahead of technological advances that give greater mobility to wealth and the possibilities for hiding and disguising it; with a click on a keyboard the proceeds of corruption can easily be shifted to off-shore accounts, laundered and then moved again, mingling with legitimate funds and disappearing from view.
+All these processes need constant updating to remain steps ahead of technological advances that give greater mobility to wealth and the possibilities for hiding and disguising it; with a mouse click the proceeds of corruption can easily be shifted to off-shore accounts, laundered and then moved again, mingling with legitimate funds and disappearing from view.

 Freezing and confiscating assets

-Freezing and confiscating the proceeds of corruption stops the assets from being used for further criminal activity and ensures that corrupt agents do not prosper through their ill-gotten gains.
+Freezing and confiscating the proceeds of corruption stops the assets from being used for further criminal activity.

 The OECD defines confiscation as “the permanent deprivation of assets by order of a court or other competent authority”.
 The confiscation can follow a criminal conviction by a court or be non-conviction based, or administrative.